A fun variation on just sauteing them, these spicy green beans are as delicious as a spicy, salty snack – and it’s so

 How to serve spicy green beans

-These spicy green beans are the perfect side dish to any meat or fish.
-They go particularly well with these spicy baked meatballs.
+They are very versatile!
+I think they are the perfect side dish to any meat or fish.
+They go particularly well with these spicy meatballs.
 I also like to serve them alongside a couple of fried eggs for a light, meatless dinner.

 What about leftovers?